-Tanzania were recognized by the president of Zanzibar for their excellent work in installing solar lighting in 950 rural households.
+Tanzania were recognized by the Tanzanian president for their excellent work in installing solar lighting in 950 rural households.
 The president, Ali Mohamed Shein, has directed government authorities to employ the women.
 Today, the Tanzanian Solar Mamas are also being trained to produce face masks to mitigate the spread of COVID-19.34